Muththa Mazhai

 "Muththa Mazhai" is an Indian Tamil-language song composed by A. R. Rahman and sung by Dhee and later a reprise version was created with Chinmayi Sripada for the soundtrack album of the 2025 film Thug Life.
 The film, directed by Mani Ratnam, starring Kamal Haasan, Silambarasan, Trisha Krishnan, Aishwarya Lekshmi and Abhirami.
 The song was released as a part of the film's soundtrack album on 24 May 2025.

 Music video

 The song is set in a performing arts theatre.
-Indhrani (Trisha Krishnan) is singing the song in front of audiences alongside with dancers on the stage.
+Indhrani (Trisha Krishnan) is singing the song in front of audiences along with dancers on the stage.
 The Muththa Mazhai song starts when Indhrani is performing the song in front of audiences.
 Throughout the song, the lyrics express how Indrani suffers the absence of Rangaraaya Sakthivel (Kamal Haasan) in her life.

 Chinmayi reprise

 "Muththa Mazhai" was also performed by Chinmayi Sripada during the audio launch event, despite her ban in the industry.
 Her rendition received a more favourable reception by audiences compared to the original version sung by Dhee.
-By the audience reception, "Muththa Mazhai (Reprise)" version by Chinmayi officially released on 4 June 2025 on music platforms such as Spotify, Apple Music and YouTube.
+By the audience reception, "Muththa Mazhai (Reprise)" version by Chinmayi was included to the soundtrack of the film and officially released on 4 June 2025 on music platforms such as Spotify, Apple Music and YouTube.